Vishal-Abhishek/india-fertility-unemployment-ols/README.md

+# Female Unemployment and Fertility Dynamics in India: A Time-Series Econometric Analysis (1991–2023)
+# Overview
+Estimate the impact of female unemployment on fertility after controlling for structural demographic changes.
-# india-fertility-unemployment-ols
+# Model Specification
-Time-series OLS regression (1991–2023) examining how female unemployment and urbanization drive India's declining fertility rates. hhbhh
+Fertility = b0 + b1Female Unemployment + b2Urbanization +